Your Questions About Skin Discoloration, AnsweredAugust 29, 2023

 What Causes Skin Discoloration?

-The most common factors that cause skin discoloration are genetics, hormones, skin trauma such as a bad breakout or cut, pollution and sun exposure.
+The most common factors that cause skin discoloration are genetics, hormones, skin trauma (such as a bad breakout or cut,) pollution and sun exposure.
 According to the American Academy of Dermatology (AAD), time spent in the sun causes our skin to go into protection mode and increases its melanin production in order to shield itself from the damaging effects of the sun’s harmful UV rays.

-The AAD also states that melasma, a form of skin discoloration that typically appears on areas of skin exposed to sunlight can appear elsewhere on the body as well.
+The AAD also states that melasma, a form of skin discoloration that typically appears on areas of skin exposed to sunlight, can appear elsewhere on the body as well.
 While sun exposure is one of the factors related to melasma, other factors like hormonal fluctuations, like during pregnancy, can also be to blame.
 If your discolored patches are due to melasma, it’s possible they may fade on their own.

 Recent studies suggest that there may be a correlation between traffic-related air pollution and dark spots.
-The research from the Journal of Investigative Dermatology found that those who were exposed to nitrogen dioxide experienced more dark spots on their cheeks, but those spots were even more evident on the cheeks of women living in urban areas with increased polluted air.
+The research from the Journal of Investigative Dermatology found that those who were exposed to nitrogen dioxide experienced more dark spots on their cheeks, but those spots were even more evident on the cheeks of people living in urban areas with increased polluted air.

 How Can I Identify the Difference Between Freckles and Dark Spots?

 Sun spots and freckles can look practically identical, but there are a few things to look for if you want to spot the difference.
 “Freckles are highly active cells that have an increased production of melanin,” says board-certified dermatologist Dendy Engelman, M.D.
 “When exposed to the sun, [these cells] can darken and fade with age.”
 Sun spots are also caused from sun exposure, but are usually bigger in size.
-“After time in the sun, our cells’ melanin production goes into overdrive trying to combat UV/UB damage,” Dr. Engelman adds.
+“After time in the sun, our cells’ melanin production go into overdrive trying to combat UV/UB damage,” Dr. Engelman adds.
 “When a cell overproduces melanin, it causes the area to look darker, thus forming a solar lentigo or sun spot.”
-If you need more help differentiating between spots on your skin, visit to your dermatologist.
+If you need more help differentiating between spots on your skin, book a visit with your dermatologist.

-How Can I Prevent Skin Discoloration?
+How to Prevent Skin Discoloration